 Make sure to consider options for both first and middle names!

 After you’ve gathered up all the names that you like on one sheet of paper, it’s time to choose your favorites.
 Pick five of your favorite names that you’d like to use as a first name, and five that you think would make good middle names.
-It’s totally fine to take your time with this step as well, no need to rush!
+It’s totally fine to take your time with this step, no need to rush!

 (Unless you’re already holding your baby in your arms…in that case FEEL THE PRESSURE.
 Just kidding, just kidding.
 But seriously, give that poor child a name.)